UMiamiLibraries/RAMP/README.md

    * **In order for the VIAF ingest routine to run successfully with large queries, you will need to increase the `max_execution_time` value in your `php.ini` settings.
 Suggested value is at least `600`, although greater values (up to `3600`, for example), may be necessary.**

 ### 2.5 Working with MediaWiki Markup
-   After ingestion, the user can convert the EAC record to MediaWiki markup.
+   After ingestion, users can convert the EAC record to MediaWiki markup.
 They are presented with a different editor for working with the MediaWiki markup.

-### 2.6 Submitting Wiki Article to Wikipedia
+### 2.6 Submitting Wiki Article to (English) Wikipedia
-   Before submitting the generated Wiki article to Wikipedia, the user must use the 'Get Existing Wiki' button to check if Wikipedia has an existing article for the entity.
+   Before submitting the generated Wiki article to Wikipedia, users must use the 'Get Existing Wiki' button to check to see whether Wikipedia has an existing article for the entity.
 If there is an existing article they are presented with the generated and existing articles side by side.
 They can highlight a section of either